Der Ring des Nibelungen: composition of the music: Wagner's wanderings

-In August 1858, however, Wagner was forced to leave Zürich alone, following an argument with Minna over his questionable relationship with Wesendonck's wife Mathilde; he and Minna were formally separated in 1862, though Wagner continued to support her financially until her death in 1866.
+In August 1858, however, Wagner was forced to leave Zurich alone, following an argument with Minna over his questionable relationship with Wesendonck's wife Mathilde; he and Minna were formally separated in 1862, though Wagner continued to support her financially until her death in 1866.
 From 1858 to 1864 Wagner spent six restless years wandering across Europe.
-During this period he lived in several different cities – Venice, Lucerne, Paris, Vienna, Weimar, Karlsruhe, Zürich, Munich, Nürnberg, Leipzig, Dresden, Biebrich, and Stuttgart among them – and all this time Siegfried languished unfinished.
+During this period he lived in several different cities – Venice, Lucerne, Paris, Vienna, Weimar, Karlsruhe, Zurich, Munich, Nürnberg, Leipzig, Dresden, Biebrich near Wiesbaden, and Stuttgart among them – and all this time Siegfried languished unfinished.

 In 1864, Wagner finally settled in Munich at the behest of his enthusiastic new patron Ludwig II of Bavaria, who had just acceded to the throne at the age of 19, and it was there in September that he took up Siegfried once again; more than seven years had elapsed since he had last worked on it.
-He resumed the task of making a fair copy of Act I, finishing Scene 2; then, between 22 December 1864 and 2 December 1865, he wrote out the full score of Act II.
+He resumed the task of making a fair copy of act 1, finishing scene 2; then, between 22 December 1864 and 2 December 1865, he wrote out the full score of act 2.
 But that same month he was forced to leave Bavaria, having scandalized Ludwig's court by conducting an adulterous affair with Liszt's married daughter Cosima.
 On 30 March 1866, Wagner moved into a villa in Tribschen, on the shores of Lake Lucerne in Switzerland; Cosima joined him there two months later.
 Tribschen was to be Richard and Cosima's home for the next six years.
 They were eventually married on 25 August 1870.

-Siegfried, Act III
+Siegfried, act 3

 With Wagner's exile from Bavaria in December 1865, a third hiatus ensued in the composition of Siegfried, during which Wagner completed Die Meistersinger.
-Work on Siegfried was resumed at the start of 1869 and on 23 February the fair copies of Acts I and II were finally completed.
-A week later, on 1 March, Wagner began the composition of Act III.
+Work on Siegfried was resumed at the start of 1869 and on 23 February the fair copies of acts 1 and 2 were finally completed.
+A week later, on 1 March, Wagner began the composition of act 3.
 Working from sketches dating from around 1864 and thereafter, he proceeded to make a preliminary draft of the entire act, as was his usual practice.
 This was completed fifteen weeks later on 14 June.
 The second complete draft – the orchestral draft (see above) – was finished on 5 August.
 The full score was begun on 25 August and completed on 5 February 1871.
 As explained above, Wagner never made a fair copy of the third act of Siegfried.

 It is often said that twelve years elapsed between the second and third acts of Siegfried, but this is an exaggeration.
-While it is true that eleven years and twenty-nine weeks passed between the completion of the developed draft of Act II and the beginning of the preliminary draft of Act III, Wagner devoted more than a year of this so-called hiatus to the composition of Siegfried, completing the fair copy of Act I, drawing up both the full score and fair copy of Act II, and making sketches for Act III.
+While it is true that eleven years and twenty-nine weeks passed between the completion of the developed draft of act 2 and the beginning of the preliminary draft of act 3, Wagner devoted more than a year of this so-called hiatus to the composition of Siegfried, completing the fair copy of act 1, drawing up both the full score and fair copy of act 2, and making sketches for act 3.